How we help

 Working as a Doctor, I saw that so much of the disease burden I was treating in hospitals was preventable.
 I thought there had to be something we could do to fix this."

 Using data from all over Australia, they determined how many cancer deaths per year were caused by eight “modifiable” risk factors.
-These included tobacco smoke (smoking and passive smoking); diet (e.g. low intake of fruit and vegetables, high intake of red and processed meat); alcohol consumption; being overweight or obese; physical inactivity; ultraviolet (UV) exposure; certain infections (e.g. Hepatitis C and HPV); and hormonal factors (e.g. use of HRT).
+These included tobacco smoke (smoking and passive smoking); diet (e.g. low intake of fruit and vegetables, high intake of red and processed meat); alcohol use; having overweight or obesity; physical inactivity; ultraviolet (UV) exposure; certain infections (e.g. Hepatitis C and HPV); and hormonal factors (e.g. use of HRT).

 The results were striking.
 Around 1 in 3 cases of cancer, and more than 16,000 cancer deaths, were theoretically preventable every year.